Sir William Dawes, 3rd Baronet

-Sir William Dawes, 3rd Baronet (12 September 1671 – 30 April 1724), was an Anglican prelate.
-He served as Bishop of Chester from 1708 to 1714 and then as Archbishop of York from 1714 to 1724.
+Sir William Dawes, 3rd Baronet (12 September 1671 – 30 April 1724) was an English Anglican prelate who served as Bishop of Chester from 1708 to 1714 and then as Archbishop of York from 1714 to 1724.
 Politically he was a Hanoverian Tory, who favoured the Hanoverian Succession.

 Education

 Dawes was born at Lyons, near Braintree in Essex and from the age of nine attended Merchant Taylors' School in London.
 Already excelling in Hebrew by the age of 15, he was barely 18 when he wrote his work in verse: The Anatomy of Atheisme, and his eminent The Duties of the Closet in prose.

 In 1687, William matriculated at St John's College, Oxford, of which college he also became a fellow, then migrated to St Catharine's Hall, Cambridge in 1689.
 He graduated Master of Arts (MA Cantab) from St Catharine's in 1695, on royal decree (per lit. reg.) due to his young age; in 1696 he graduated in theology of Doctor of Divinity (DD).